No products in the cart.

 Fire Lilies can grow anywhere from USDA zones 9 (8) to 13.
 These areas will suit the plant’s growth and development.
 So make sure to check if your location will suit your plant’s needs.

-It can grow from 20 to 60 centimeters in length or height, depending on the species.
+Depending on the species, it can grow from 20 to 60 centimeters in length or height.
 They’re all from the same bulbed type and have sword-shaped leaves.
 The oddly formed leaves emerge from the bulb straight up into the air, twisting a little as they go.
-The bulb size varies from half an inch to five inches in diameter, with the ends growing above the soil surface.

 Potting